NetbeheerNederland/Interfacespecificatie-elektriciteit-productie-eenheden-RfG/SecurityByDesign.md

 ## Roles
 To build this secured and layered grid it is essential to understand each others roles.
 In most comprehensive summary the Dutch implementation of the RfG and GLSO may be described as follows: each party is responsible to fulfill the requirement of the grid he/she is connected to.
 This means that owners of production facilities has to fulfill the demands of the grid operator / system operator it is electrically connected to.
 The DSO has to fulfill the requirements to the TSO.
 The requirements are based on both legal code, cooperation and non-discriminatory implementations, grid safety first and support to enable the market.

+## Requirements
+Based on stated above requirements can be formulated at a later point in time.
+This paragraph is a placeholder for these requirements.
+E.g. 1: Overcurrent detection or -protection functionality should (also) be available caused at low voltage level (Dutch AC5 connection categories).
+E.g. 2: Functionality to plan or schedule reduction of energy production in advance in order to plan maintenance activities without causing redundancy issues or overload risk.
+...